 Reflected in Lewis Carroll’s achievement is the mission of the Lookingglass Theatre Company.
-Through theatre, which invites, even demands, interaction with its audience, our goal is to fire the imagination with love, to celebrate the human capacity to taste and smell, weep and laugh, create and destroy, and wake up where we first fell — changed, charged and empowered.
+Through theatre, which invites, even demands, interaction with its audience, our goal is to fire the imagination with love, to celebrate the human capacity to taste and smell, weep and laugh, create and destroy, and wake up where we first fell — changed, charged, and empowered.

-The Lookingglass Theatre Company combines a physical and improvisational rehearsal process centered on ensemble with training in theatre, dance, music, and the circus arts.
+Lookingglass Theatre Company combines a physical and improvisational rehearsal process centered on ensemble with training in theatre, dance, music, and the circus arts.
 We seek to redefine the limits of theatrical experience and to make theatre exhilarating, inspirational, and accessible to all.

 Opened in June 2003, Lookingglass Theatre Company is located inside the Water Tower Water Works building on the Magnificent Mile in Chicago.

 The main stage allows Lookingglass to reconfigure the stage and audience seating as dictated by the needs of each production, allowing for a maximum capacity of 240 persons, 60 of whom may be seated at the balcony level.
-There is a multi-purpose studio space, used for theater presentations, special events, classes, rehearsals and intimate performances.
+There is a multi-purpose studio space, used for theater presentations, special events, classes, rehearsals, and intimate performances.

 Designed by Morris Architects | Planners, Inc., the project involved the conversion of existing space within this landmark to a flexible, state-of-the-art performance facility housing two theaters and associated public and performer support space such as lobbies, dressing rooms and concession areas.
-The company shares this facility with the still-functioning water utility, which pumps 125 million gallons of water to the north side of Chicago every day.
+The company shares this facility with the still-functioning water utility, which pumps 250,000 gallons of water to the north side of Chicago every day.